DPNM events: Many events and trainings planned by the Democratic Party of NM. Click here for details.

 Your Party Needs You

-In March and April, we will elect precinct and ward chairs.
+In May, we will elect precinct and ward chairs.
 These are important positions because these chairs communicate with voters and work to get out the vote.
 If you have never thought of running for precinct or ward chair consider that as your contribution to our continued Blue West Side, Blue Bernalillo County and Blue New Mexico.
 It is very important right now that we all do what we can to make sure our party is strong and can withstand attacks from the Republicans.

 Precinct and ward chairs communicate with their neighbors and provide communication between the voters and the state and local party.
 They recruit volunteers to knock on doors, make phone calls, text and write postcards.